Current State of the Corporate Mezzanine Market

 A mezzanine investment fund is a pool of capital that invests in mezzanine securities issued to companies within an identified target universe, such as the middle market, a particular sector, or in support of a particular transaction type (such as sponsored buyouts).
 Mezzanine financing “fills the gap” between senior debt and common equity in the capital structure of a company.
 This financing can take many forms, but most often consists of subordinated debt and/or preferred stock.

 As a result of their capital structure position, mezzanine investors require returns that are typically closer to returns demanded by private equity investors than traditional private debt.
-The return on mezzanine investments are earned through a combination of economic features:
+The return on mezzanine investments is earned through a combination of economic features:

 - Cash Interest: a contractual, periodic payment of cash interest based on a percentage of the outstanding balance of mezzanine financing.